HMS Iron Duke (1870): Construction and career

 was inspected by Admiral Thomas Symonds, Commander-in-Chief, Plymouth, on 22 July.
 Iron Duke then departed Plymouth on 4 August, bound for the China Station; en route, she pulled the P&O steamship off a reef in the Red Sea on 7 September after two days' effort.
 Vice-Admiral Robert Coote hoisted his flag aboard Iron Duke on 9 November. on 9 May 1879, she ran aground at the mouth of the Yangtze.
 She was refloated with assistance 36 hours later.
 Minor damage was sustained, and she sailed to Hiogo, Japan to be [dry]docked.
 Iron Duke ran aground on a sandbar entering the Huangpu River in May 1880, after five days, she was pulled free by the American paddlewheel river gunboat with little damage.
 Princes Arisugawa Taruhito and Arisugawa Takehito visited Iron Duke on 22 July while she was visiting Yokohama, Japan.
 Several weeks later, Arisugawa Takehito came aboard to serve as a midshipman.
 The ship struck a rock off the coast of Hokkaido en route to Aniva Bay, Sakhalin Island, on 30 July 1880.
-She floated off on 1 August after another ship had also grounded while trying to assist; her repairs required a month in drydock in Hong Kong.
+She floated off on 1 August after the French cruiser had also grounded while trying to assist; her repairs required a month in drydock in Hong Kong.
 On 28 January 1881, Coote hauled down his flag and was relieved by Vice-Admiral George Willes, the new Commander-in-chief, of the China Station.
 On 10 October, the ship was drydocked in Nagasaki, Japan, and then sailed to Woosung, on 26 October.
 Iron Duke returned home in January 1883 and began a lengthy refit that included the replacement of her boilers.